Treatment of STIs

-Make an appointment with GP for STI
+Make an appointment with your GP for STI treatment

 All test results come with a downloadable laboratory report.
 If your Homed-IQ test result is positive for one or more STIs, you can bring this report to your GP to receive a prescription for treatment.

-Costs for other STI treatments
+Costs for STI treatments

 How to prevent reinfection with an STI